wp-plugins/nextgen-facebook/readme.txt

 div.tumblr-button { margin-right:10px; }
 `

 The "NGFB Social Buttons" widget adds an extra class name that you can use to create a different layout for the widget buttons.
-For example, here are different styles for social buttons in a widget and added to the content.
+As an example, here are different styles for social buttons in a widget, and added to the content.

 `
 .nbfg-widget-buttons .ngfb-buttons {